milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Our UK representative appointed under the UK GDPR is Common Sense Media, a registered charity and company in England and Wales ("Common Sense Media UK”).
 Common Sense Media UK can be contacted by mail at:
 1 Paternoster Square, London, EC4M 7DX, UK, with mail sent "FAO Common Sense Media: UK Representative"

 What do we mean by "Personal Information"?
 Under the GDPR, “Personal Data” refers to information about an identified or identifiable natural person.
-Throughout this Policy we use the term "Personal Information" to mean "Personal Data."
+Throughout this Policy we use the term "Personal Information" to mean "Personal Data".

 What are your rights in relation to your Personal Information?
 Under certain circumstances, by law you have the right to: